“We, economics students of the world, declare ourselves to be generally dissatisfied with the teaching that we receive.”

 If the students call for debate and the discussion looked faint and too juvenile, the economics teachers in France gave their voice in follow-up petition to promote the idea of a debate on the teaching of economics as follows:

 And so the debate began.
-The original students’ petition had already divided the economic thinking narrow and broadband thought – with them calling for the latter to take front stage – and word had spread around the world.
+The original students’ petition had already divided the economic thinking into ‘narrow’ and ‘broadband’ thought – while calling for the latter to take front stage – and word had spread around the world.
 Within a year or two, petitions from students at Cambridge University in the UK, Kansas City and Harvard in USA, Australia and Canada were released.
 All of these were based on the intentions clarified in the original French petition and called for economic departments all over the world to take note of the pedagogical crisis in economics that had been brought about by the prevalence of neo-classical economic thinking.

-Everything looked alright until 8 years and a few months had passed since that inquisitive June in 2000, and the world was poised for one of the worst financial crises since the Great Depression of 1930.
+Everything looked alright until 8 years and a few months had passed since that inquisitive June in 2000 – the world was poised for one of the worst financial crises since the Great Depression of 1930.